fabianwilliams/LuxMentis/dotnet/POCs/crudgraphskauto/README.md

-# Proof of Concept (POC): Task Automation with Semantic Kernel
+# Proof of Concept (POC): Email, Task and Calendar Automation with Semantic Kernel

 ## **DISCLAIMER:**
 This project is not a recommended approach for building production-level task automation using Semantic Kernel.
 The setup used here is for **Proof of Concept (POC) purposes only** and should **not be seen as an endorsement** of the approach or as a demonstration of the art of the possible.
 The project makes several **simplifications** that would not hold up in a real-world, scalable application.